 Dr. Christopher Bell is an Associate Professor of Media Studies at the University of Colorado Colorado Springs.
 He specializes in the study of popular culture, focusing on the ways in which race, class and gender intersect in different forms of children's media.
 Dr. Bell is a TED speaker, a diversity and inclusiveness consultant for Pixar Animation Studios, a 2017 David Letterman Award winning media scholar, and the 2017 Denver Comic Con Popular Culture Educator of the Year.
 Recognized nationally for his expertise in the area of children's culture, he serves as the chair of the Southwest Popular/American Culture Association's Harry Potter Studies division.
 He teaches both theory and methodology courses in critical analysis of popular culture, rhetorical theory, representation theory and mass media.
 Word on the street is, he also plays a pretty mean ukulele.

-Dr. Lauren Camacci is a Post Doctoral Teaching Fellow at Penn State University.
+Dr. Lauren Camacci is a content writer/editor for a DevOps company in Cleveland, Ohio, transitioning into a non-academic career after her eight years at Penn State University.
 Her main area of expertise is rhetorical criticism and critical studies of men and masculinities, with particular interest in how popular culture mediates, shapes, and challenges what it means to be a man in America.
-Dr. Camacci has received commendation from Penn State for her teaching and research and remains an active mentor to Penn State graduate students.
-She is an active member in the core leadership group of Harry Potter Studies, located at the Southwest Popular/American Culture Association and the Chestnut Hill Harry Potter Conference, where she is known as the resident encyclopedia of Potter book knowledge.
+Dr. Camacci is an active member in the core leadership group of Harry Potter Studies, located at the Southwest Popular/American Culture Association and the Chestnut Hill Harry Potter Academic Conference, where she is known as the “resident encyclopedia” of Potter book knowledge.
 When not writing or teaching, you can find Lauren crafting (most recently, cross-stitching) and watching movies.

 Jonathan Alexandratos is a non-binary, New York City-based playwright and essayist who writes about action figures, gender, and grief.
 Academically, they edited Articulating the Action Figure: Essays on the Toys and Their Meanings, the first collection of scholarly essays that center entirely around action figures.
 They have spoken about toys and how we can read them as texts on the PBS program Story in the Public Square, co-hosted by Toy Wars author G. Wayne Miller.
 Further academic work on action figures by Jonathan can be found in The Oxford Handbook on Comics Studies, Comics Studies Here And Now (Frederick Aldama, ed.), and The Star Trek Universe.
 Jonathan also covers toys for Tor.com and Legion of Leia.
 Creatively, their plays have been produced across the U.S. and abroad, many of which use action figures to tell human stories.
 Most recently, Jonathan's play We See What Happen, the immigration story of the playwright's grandmother as told by bootleg superhero action figures, was awarded the Greenhouse Prize by Strange Sun Theatre after its development with Nashville Repertory Theatre's Ingram New Works Lab.
 If all this sounds really weird for any reason, please keep in mind that Jonathan's grandmother was in a viral Greek rap video like two years ago, so at least you can take comfort in the fact that it all runs in the family.